 Autophagy has been shown to improve liver function, especially in instances of drug and alcohol-related damage.
 Other studies show that autophagy boosts immunity by reducing toxins in the body and clearing out potential disease-causing agents.
 Without autophagy, research suggests that muscle degeneration and weakness can occur.

-Autophagy has also been shown to reduce inflammation, meaning it can have a potential effect on genetic and inherited diseases, such as autoimmune diseases.
+Autophagy has also been shown to reduce inflammation, meaning it can have a potential effect on genetic and inherited diseases, as well as autoimmune diseases.

 Many people turn to water fasting as a quick and effective way to lose body weight.
 But does it really work?
 Research suggests yes — but only for a short amount of time.